Monday, December 28, 2015

 3. Earlier God had seen Hagar, this time God helped Hagar see.
 According to another midrash, Hagar had seen the well the first time she was in the desert and had named it Be'er Lachai Roi, the "Wellspring of the Living One Who Sees Me."
 Hagar's ability to name both God and a place, suggests something-- I'm not sure what.
 Empowerment?
 Self awareness?
 A unique relationship with God?

-When hearing this story, we can't help but anticipate the Akedah, in which Avraham nearly sacrifices the child Sarah gave birth to.
+When hearing Hagar's story, we can't help but anticipate the Akedah, in which Avraham nearly sacrifices the child Sarah gave birth to.
 These two stories, read on Rosh HaShanah, delve into the complex relationships between parents and children.
 The question remains: Why do we read these narratives on Rosh HaShanah, the "birthday" of the world?

 Monday, October 19, 2015